kpreisser/TcpTunnel/README.md

 # TcpTunnel

-TcpTunnel is a program implemented in C# (.NET 7.0) that allows to tunnel TCP connections through a server (gateway) to a remote machine, for example to access services that are running behind a firewall or NAT.
+TcpTunnel is a program implemented in C# (.NET 7.0) that allows to tunnel TCP connections through a server (gateway) to a remote machine, for example to access services that are running behind a firewall or NAT (like a reverse-connect mechanism).

 A working configuration consists of three nodes:
 - **Gateway**: Runs on a (server) machine that is accessible for both proxy endpoints (e.g. on a public server).